 Traditionally, the Maasai people wore animals skins draped around their bodies.
 Today they wrap large bright red "shukas" (sheets) around their body, to scare away animals and so the can better see each other from a distance.
 They wear large quantities of beaded necklaces and decorations around their neck and arms and body piercings are plentiful.

 The women shave their heads to show off their beautifully beaded large hand-made collars and remove the two middle teeth from their lower jaw.
 Originally this was to facilitate the delivery of oral medicine when the person had lockjaw due to tetanus.
 Today is its just a custom the Maasai are holding to.
-I opt NOT to shave my head or have any dental work but I do manage to learn how to make the beaded collar flop up and down while I dance!
+I opt NOT to shave my head or have any dental work performed but I do learn the proper way to make the Maasai beaded collar flop up and down while I dance!

 Our Tanzanian Safari is by far the best trip we have ever taken.
 The planning was flawless and every item of the trip from lodging to meals to indigenous experiences was perfectly executed.
 While financially not for the faint-hearted, it was worth every penny.
 Many thanks to Pat Garcia of Northridge Travel who made all the arrangements.
 She can be reached at firstname.lastname@example.org or 818-886-2000 or 800-842-8880.